Loredana Simonetti

-Loredana Simonetti (born 28 August 1930) was an Italian female middle-distance runner, who won nine national championships at individual senior level from 1949 to 1954 in two different specialities.
+Loredana Simonetti (28 August 1930 – 26 February 2026) was an Italian middle-distance runner.
+She won nine national championships at individual senior level from 1949 to 1954 in two different specialities.

 Biography

 Loredana Simonetti was several times national champion in the 800 m and in the cross-country running, participating in the European Championships in Bern in 1954.

+Simonetti died on 26 February 2026, at the age of 95.